Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/C/32_Play_music_with_audio_decoder.rst

 Circuit
 =======================

-:red:`In this section, you need to perform operations in the following sequence: Upload audio data in the first step, upload code in the second step, disconnect the power supply in the third step, connect hardware in the fourth step as follows, and connect power supply in the fifth step.
+:combo:`red font-bolder:In this section, you need to perform operations in the following sequence: Upload audio data in the first step, upload code in the second step, disconnect the power supply in the third step, connect hardware in the fourth step as follows, and connect power supply in the fifth step.
 Make sure you do this in order to avoid permanent damage to your hardware.`

 .. list-table::
-   :width: 100%
+   :width: 80%
    :align: center
+   :class: table-line

    * -  Schematic diagram
    * -  |Chapter32_05|